Adwaitbytes/mantle-nexus/README.md

 > What happens when you take the complexity of traditional finance, strip away the middlemen, and rebuild everything from scratch with privacy, compliance, and yield optimization at its core?

 You get MERIDIAN.
-A fully functional, production-ready protocol for tokenizing real-world assets on Mantle Network.
+A fully functional, production-ready protocol for tokenizing real-world assets on Mantle Network

 ## What is this, really?